-Capital One charges a $25 credit card late fee for the first late payment.
-Capital One’s late fee jumps to a maximum of $38 for a second late payment within the following six billing cycles.
-The late fee will reset to $25 if you have six billing cycles of perfect payment history after missing the first one.
+The Capital One credit card late fee is up to $40.
 Capital One considers a payment late when they do not receive the minimum amount due by the due date listed on your monthly statement.
 Payments less than the minimum due, or that are returned for insufficient funds after the due date, are also considered late.
-Capital One’s business credit cards have a maximum late fee of $39.
+Most Capital One’s business credit cards have a maximum late fee of $39.

-If you pay late and get charged a fee, there’s no harm in calling Capital One at 1 (800) 227-4825 to explain your situation and ask if they’ll waive it.
+If you pay late and get charged a fee, there’s no harm in calling Capital One at the number on the back of your card to explain your situation and ask if they’ll waive it.
 They might help you out.

 Those are the basics of the grace period, but there are a few more relevant details to be aware of.